Lumiwealth/lumibot/README.md

 We made a small example strategy to show you how to use Lumibot in this GitHub repository: [stock_example_algo](https://github.com/Lumiwealth-Strategies/stock_example_algo)

-To run an example strategy, click on the button below to deploy the strategy to Render (our recommendation).
-You can also run the strategy on Repl.it by clicking on the button below.
+To run this example strategy, click on the `Deploy to Render` button below to deploy the strategy to Render (our recommendation).
+You can also run the strategy on Repl.it by clicking on the `Run on Repl.it` button below.

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy?repo=https://github.com/Lumiwealth-Strategies/stock_example_algo)